nextest-rs/nextest/site/src/book/installation.md

 ## Doctests

 Doctests are currently [not supported](https://github.com/nextest-rs/nextest/issues/16) because of limitations in stable Rust.
-In CI and locally, run `cargo test --doc` to run all doctests.
+Locally and in CI, after `cargo nextest run`, use `cargo test --doc` to run all doctests.